 Standard backsplashes are a great option for budget-conscious homeowners because they use less material and require less labor than a full backsplash.
 As a result, a 4-inch backsplash can be a big cost saver, especially if you've opted for a more expensive countertop material.
 Keep in mind that there is nothing stopping you from exploring other backslash heights, too.
 Don't be afraid to play with your design — try six inches, eight inches or any other measurement of your choosing.

 A full backsplash helps to create a more cohesive transition from the top of your countertop to the upper cabinets in your kitchen.
 Homeowners often incorporate eye-catching pops of color and texture into a full backsplash through unique tile work or stylish features.
 This can provide depth and dimension, as well as add a creative focal point to the overall kitchen design.

 In addition to the aesthetics, another benefit of a full backsplash is the added protection it gives your kitchen walls.
 If your kitchen is used regularly for cooking, entertaining or crafting, upgrading to a full-height backsplash might be the way to go — particularly behind the stovetop and sink areas.

-Whichever height you choose for your backsplash, 4-inch, full, or all the way to the ceiling, Kitchen Magic’s expert design consultants will help you create the perfect kitchen for your household.
-Schedule a free in-home design consultation when your ready to have the kitchen of your dreams.
+Whichever height you choose for your backsplash, our kitchen consultants at Kitchen Magic can help you design the perfect kitchen for your home and lifestyle.
+Schedule a free in-home design consultation and a quote today!